cris-maillo/crismaillo/src/components/Texts/articles/london-guide.md

 tag: "ambling"
 title: "London Guide 2024"
 date: "9th March 2024"
-description: "My recommendations in London, by neighbourghood, with a focus on food, of course."
+description: "My recommendations in London, by neighbourhood, with a focus on food, of course."
 ---

 A guide of mostly food and food-adjacent recommendations in London.
 Probably not recommended for tourists as I've skipped a lot of places that although I personally wouldn't recommend, they must be visited at least once (yes Leicester Square I am looking at you).